hadelesko/dynamic-inventory-management/README.md

     Order: The production units in the company would be able to send order the material via the application to the warehouse.
-    Store: the rpoduction unit can reach the staplers to came and take the finished product
+    Store: the rpoduction unit can reach the staplers to came and take the finished product For more information about the planing of thr application, please see the wireframe on the link https://app.moqups.com/unsaved/ba919dca/edit/page/ad64222d5

 Technologies